Recreational drug use: Routes of administration

 Many drugs are taken through various routes.
 Intravenous route is the most efficient, but also one of the most dangerous.
 Nasal, rectal, inhalation and smoking are safer.
-The oral route is one of the safest and most comfortable, but of little bioavailability.
+The oral route is one of the safest and most comfortable, but for some drugs has poorer bioavailability.

 Types

 Depressants

 Depressants are psychoactive drugs that temporarily diminish the function or activity of a specific part of the body or mind.
 Colloquially, depressants are known as "downers", and users generally take them to feel more relaxed and less tense.
 Examples of these kinds of effects may include anxiolysis, sedation, and hypotension.
 Depressants are widely used throughout the world as prescription medicines and as illicit substances.
 When these are used, effects may include anxiolysis (reduction of anxiety), analgesia (pain relief), sedation, somnolence, cognitive/memory impairment, dissociation, muscle relaxation, lowered blood pressure/heart rate, respiratory depression, anesthesia, and anticonvulsant effects.
 Depressants exert their effects through a number of different pharmacological mechanisms, the most prominent of which include potentiation of GABA or opioid activity, and inhibition of adrenergic, histamine or acetylcholine activity.
 Some are also capable of inducing feelings of euphoria.
 The most widely used depressant by far is alcohol (i.e. ethanol).

 Stimulants or "uppers", such as amphetamines or cocaine, which increase mental or physical function, have an opposite effect to depressants.

 Depressants, in particular alcohol, can precipitate psychosis.
 A 2019 systematic review and meta-analysis by Murrie et al. found that the rate of transition from opioid, alcohol and sedative induced psychosis to schizophrenia was 12%, 10% and 9% respectively.